Management approach and targets

-Protecting and promoting human rights are of the utmost importance to us.
-Human rights is a topic that cuts across many different areas in DB Group.
-We report on how we safeguard human rights with regard to working conditions, anti-discrimination measures, and occupational health and safety within DB Group, particularly in the chapter Social.
+Protecting and promoting human rights is of the utmost importance to us.
+We report on how we safeguard human rights with regard to working conditions, anti-discrimination measures, and occupational health and safety within DB Group, particularly in the chapter Employees.

-We also expect our business partners to uphold human rights, and our requirements in this regard are set out in the DB Code of Conduct for Business Partners, as well as other documentation.
+We expect our business partners to uphold human rights.
+Our requirements in this regard are included in the DB code of conduct for business partners.
 This Code refers to the core labor standards of the International Labor Organization (ILO), such as protection against child and forced labor and against discrimination in employment and occupation.
-It contains regulations on fair pay, regulated working hours, and the preference for regular employment.
+It contains regulations on adequate pay, regulated working hours, and the preference for regular employment.
 The right to auditing may be agreed in contracts with business partners, including adverse legal consequences if the Code is not complied with.
+The DB code of conduct is part of the contractual obligations of our business partners.
+DB Group’s ethics principles set appropriate requirements for our own employees and executives.
+These are legally binding under labor law.

-If human rights violations are suspected, employees, customers, suppliers, and any other parties that may be of concern are provided with various channels to report such violations, including the option to report anonymously.
-In addition to central whistle-blowing management and trusted legal practitioners, these provisions also include our electronic whistle-blower system.
-DB employees can contact the Human Resources ombudsperson, and a follow-up process is in place to examine the alleged human rights violations reported.
-In 2020, the whistle-blower system reported suspected cases of human rights violations in the medium double-digit range (mainly cases relating to potential problematic working conditions and potential discrimination).
+If human rights violations are suspected, employees, customers, suppliers and any other parties that may be of concern are provided with various channels to report such violations, including the option to report anonymously.
+The central whistle-blower management, which was coordinated with the Group Works Council regarding its structure concerning employee concerns, can also be used for human rights-related matters.
+One channel is our electronic whistle-blower system.
+In addition, reports can be made by post and trusted legal practitioners.
+DB employees can also contact the employee ombudsman.
+In 2022, the whistle-blower system reported suspected cases of human rights violations in the medium double-digit range (mainly cases relating to potential problematic working conditions and potential discrimination).